web3/web3.js/docs/docs/guides/getting_started/introduction.md

 - **Modular Design**: Web3.js is designed to be modular, which allows developers to use specific packages according to their needs.
 This leads to smaller bundle sizes and faster load times for web applications.

 - **Active Development and Support**: Web3.js sees regular updates and active development.
-This support is crucial for developers needing assurance that the library they're using will keep pace with the evolving Ethereum landscape.
+This support is crucial for developers needing assurance that the library they're using will keep pace with the evolving Ethereum landscape and that's it.